List of teams that have overcome 3–0 series deficits

 The following is the list of teams that have overcome 3–0 series deficits in a best-of-seven playoff series, otherwise known as a reverse sweep.
 The listed teams won four consecutive games after losing the first three.
-Unsuccessful comebacks are also listed, in which teams evened a series after being behind 3–0, then lost game seven of the series.
+Unsuccessful comebacks are also listed, in which teams evened a series after being behind 3–0, then lost the final game of the series.

+All 3–0 deficit comebacks in a seven-game series involve winning four straight elimination games, including a winner-take-all Game 7.
+Longer series of this nature are almost always structured as single-elimination knockout tournaments, so one more loss ends playoff contention for the losing side.